ADA502-FireGuard/dynamic-frcm/README.md

 Launch your terminal of choice.

-You can type "cmd" in a Windows search bar to find the embedded command-line interface on Windows devices (alternatively press Windows key + R, type "cmd", and hit enter.)
+Tip: You can type "cmd" in a Windows search bar to find the embedded command-line interface on Windows devices, or alternatively press Windows key + R, type "cmd", and hit enter.

 ### <span style="color:tomato">Step 3: Pull the project from Docker</span>
-Next, we need to download the project from Docker.
+Next, you need to download the project from Docker.

 Write the following command in your terminal window:
 ```